 - If you’re really congested you’re probably better off skipping the neti pot.
 You don’t want to squeeze too hard to try to force the water through because if it can’t get through your nasal passages it could go into your ears.
 And that could lead to an ear infection, which certainly won’t help you with your fighting a cold.

-If you have small children that are sick, try this trick with them as well.
+My sons’ pediatrician recommended this trick for their stuffy noses too.
 The water needs to be hotter than is safe to bring them into the shower, so sit on the floor with them while the shower runs and the steam does its thing.
 You may want to remove a layer or two of clothing while doing this to prevent overheating, but be sure to wrap them back up before leaving the bathroom so they don’t get cold.

 To boost the congestion fighting powers of steam even more, you can make homemade shower melts using essential oils.
 Fragrances like peppermint or eucalyptus mix with the steam to open your nasal passages and get you breathing properly again.

 I’ve also heard of people getting a bunch of sage to put in the shower when they’re sick.
 Again, the steam and smell of the sage helps to open nasal passages so you can breathe again.

 When I was pregnant, I regularly slept with a cool mist humidifier running in my bedroom.
 I had a history of debilitating sinus headaches so I was nervous about not being able to take my regular sinus medications for fear of harming the baby.
 Between using the humidifier every night and using my neti pot twice a day, I was able to get through my entire pregnancy with barely a headache.
 And the ones I did have weren’t nearly as severe as to what I had previously.